blade-lang/blade/README.md

 ## How to contribute

-Along with Blade's goal to be simplicity, flexibility and expressiveness is a strong desire to make the community around it as friendly and welcoming as possible.
+Along with Blade's goal to be simple, flexibile and expressive is a strong desire to make the community around it as friendly and welcoming as possible.
 Therefore, all forms of contributions from pull requests, suggestions, typo fixes in documentation, feature request, bug reports and any contribution at all is greatly welcomed and appreciated.

 > WE NEED HELP!
 From review of this documentation, to suggestions on the core features of Blade, testing of Blade features, writing more comprehensive tests, bug detection, code fixes and more.